Al1Abdullah/AutoML/README.md

 *   **Automated Data Cleaning:** Utilities to preprocess and clean raw datasets, ensuring data quality for model training.
 *   **Supervised Learning Models:** Implementation and integration of various supervised machine learning algorithms.
 *   **Unsupervised Learning Models:** Support for unsupervised learning techniques for tasks like clustering and dimensionality reduction.
-*   **AI SQL Assistant:** A Retrieval Augmented Generation (RAG) based AI assistant to help with SQL queries and database interactions.
+*   **AI SQL Assistant (Agentic Capability):** A Retrieval Augmented Generation (RAG) based AI assistant to help with SQL queries and database interactions.
+This component demonstrates agentic capabilities by intelligently processing natural language queries, retrieving relevant information, and generating actionable SQL.
 *   **Interactive Web Frontend:** A user-friendly web interface built with HTML, CSS, and JavaScript for interacting with the AutoML functionalities and visualizing results.
 *   **Data Visualization:** Tools to generate insightful charts and graphs from processed data and model outputs.